 -

 Master the Multiplication Table: A strong grasp of multiplication tables is invaluable when finding common denominators.
 Being able to quickly identify multiples of numbers makes the process much faster and more intuitive.
-For instance, knowing that 6 x 3 = 18 and 9 x 2 = 18 immediately tells you that 18 is a common multiple of 6 and 9.
+Take this case: knowing that 6 x 3 = 18 and 9 x 2 = 18 immediately tells you that 18 is a common multiple of 6 and 9.

 -

 Use Prime Factorization: Prime factorization is a powerful tool for finding the LCD, especially when dealing with larger numbers.
 Break down each denominator into its prime factors, and then take the highest power of each prime factor present in any of the numbers.
-For example, to find the LCD of 12 and 18:
+Here's one way to look at it: to find the LCD of 12 and 18:

 - Prime factorization of 12: 2² x 3